tenorix/mma-tutorials/mma-cheatsheet.md

 This cheatsheet presents a useful, but only small subset of the keywords and functionality of  **MMA - Musical MIDI Accompaniment** - a powerful MIDI accompaniment generator.
 Much more in the [MMA online documentation](https://www.mellowood.ca/mma/online-docs/html/mma.html).
 MMA is created and maintained at [www.mellowood.ca/mma/](https://www.mellowood.ca/mma/) by Bob van der Poel.

+# Writing a Backing Track in Bar by Bar Chord Notation

-Initial Groove, Tempo and Volume
+## Initial Groove, Tempo and Volume
 ----

 ```